TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/UsingFal/ExamplesFileFolder.rst

    $folder = $defaultStorage->getFolder('/some/path/in/storage/');
    $files = $defaultStorage->getFilesInFolder($folder);

-Dumping a File via eID Script
+Dumping a file via eID Script
 =============================

 TYPO3 registers an `eID` script that allows dumping / downloading / referencing files via their FAL ids.
 Non-public storages use this script